Joe Moravsky: Season 6

+Season 7

 In the Pittsburgh qualifiers of season seven, he ended up with the second fastest time with 1:34.17, just behind Elet Hall.
 In the city finals, he ended up with the second fastest time again of 7:28.92, this time behind Geoff Britten.
-In Las Vegas during the national finals, Joe beat Stage 1 with 35.31 seconds left which was the sixth fastest overall.
+In Las Vegas during the national finals, Moravsky beat Stage 1 with 35.31 seconds left, which was the sixth fastest overall.
 He was the last of the 8 competitors to complete Stage 2.
-Joe completed Stage 2 with 20.41 left, the fourth fastest time.
-When he advanced to Stage Three, he placed fifth when he fell on the Ultimate Cliffhanger transitioning to the final ledge.
+Moravsky completed Stage 2 with 20.41 left, the fourth fastest time.
+When he advanced to Stage Three, he placed fifth when he fell on the Ultimate Cliffhanger, transitioning to the final ledge.
 In USA vs. The World, Moravsky was once again part of Team USA, this time along with Isaac Caldiero, Kevin Bull, Geoff Britten, Drew Drechsel, and Ian Dory.
 He ran on Stage 2 and Stage 3.

+Season 8

-Beginning Season 8 in Philadelphia, in the qualifiers he put up the third fastest time behind Anthony DeFranco and Jon Alexis Jr. with a time of 2:00.29.
-In city finals, while no one completed the course, he placed second behind Chris Wilczewski failing at the Invisible ladder.
-At the national finals, he completed Stage 1 slower than before with only over 4 seconds left, and placed 15th out of 17 finishers.
-On Stage 2, he shockingly suffered his first fall that wasn't on Stage 3 when he fell on the Wave Runner, ending his season early.
+Beginning season eight in Philadelphia, in the qualifiers, he put up the third fastest time behind Anthony DeFranco and Jon Alexis Jr. with a time of 2:00.29.
+In city finals, while no one completed the course, he placed second behind Chris Wilczewski, failing at the Invisible ladder.
+At the national finals, he completed Stage 1 slower than before, with only over 4 seconds left, and placed 15th out of 17 finishers.
+On Stage 2, he shockingly suffered his first fall, which wasn't on Stage 3, when he fell on the Wave Runner, ending his season early.

+Season 9

-Before season nine, his uncle, Rob, died.
+Before season nine, his uncle Rob died.
 This became his main motivation for the season.
 In an interview, he talked about the season and not having family at qualifiers and city finals.
 He also talked about the course and why he's confident every time he heads in.
 In Cleveland qualifying, he placed second, one second behind Anthony DeFranco with a time of 2:32.77.
 During the city finals, he became one of only two people to beat the Nail Clipper.
 He finished at the top of the leaderboard for the first time in a while, with a time of 7:24.10, over one minute faster than Jamie Rahn.
-At Stage 1 in Vegas, he beat the course with plenty of time putting up the sixth fastest time with 42.76 seconds left on the clock by the time he finished.
-He became one of forty-one finishers advancing to Stage 2 once again.
+At Stage 1 in Vegas, he beat the course with plenty of time, putting up the sixth fastest time with 42.76 seconds left on the clock by the time he finished.
+He became one of forty-one finishers, advancing to Stage 2 once again.
 On that course, he was one of three people to finish, having 25.66 seconds left.
-On Stage 3 for the fourth time in the regular season, he made it further than ever before, beating new and modified obstacles but ultimately fell short when he fell on the Time Bomb.
+On Stage 3 for the fourth time in the regular season, he made it further than ever before, beating new and modified obstacles, but ultimately fell short when he fell on the Time Bomb.
 Despite that, he was the Last Man Standing for the second time.